compTAG/t4ds-teaching/_posts/2023-04-14-logistics.md

 | Sunday, 4/23   | All day       | Hotel checkout and depart |

+## T4DS Event Venue

 For reference, our workshop was hosted at the Bozeman Event Space, in the North Ballroom (14 S. Tracy Ave, Bozeman, MT 59715).
 We had access to projectors and TVs, and sat roughly three participants per table.
 We encouraged students to switch their seating arrangements in order to make new connections.

+## T4DS Panel

 Dinner and a panel (especially if one has access to funding for these events), seemed to be a beneficial addition to the workshop.
 We recieved verbal feedback that the panel with a wide array of data science professionals was especially helpful.
 The panel included faculty in math, cs, statistics, and programming/data science industry careers.
+The panel was led by a current undergraduate student who has worked in our group for several years, and was a peer for audience members.

+## T4DS Event Assessment

 ---